fgui/learn-tryton/modules/country/README.md

 (TODO confirm speculation about all the next points)
 - This contains the Models for this module.
 - A Model in tryton contains the definition of an Entity (Record), for exemple Country defines the entities Country.
-There is a definition of the fields in Country, their constrains, how to do some queries etc.
+Th model defines the fields in Country, their constrains, how to do some queries etc.
-- A Model gives you the tools to work with the entities.
-The entities themselves in tryton are represented as maps of with key (field name) and value (field value)
+- A Model gives you the tools to work with the records.
+The records themselves in tryton are represented as maps of with key (field name) and value (field value)
 - A Model has most of its logic in class methods and class attributes.